Commission-Nationale-Monocycle/verification-licences/README.md

 - [wasm](https://github.com/maxence-cornaton/verification-licences/tree/main/wasm): the client-side code, written in Rust and compiled into WASM.

-Besides, throughout your journey into the app, you'll encounter some generated folders:
+Besides, throughout your journey into the app, you'll encounter the following generated folder:

-- _data/_: location for the downloaded memberships.
-This acts as the database.
-- _demo_data/_: similarly to `data`, this is the location for the demo memberships.
-This is populated when running in demo mode.
 - _public/static/pkg/_: this is the location for the generated WASM and JS libs.

 ## Running the tests